supermarsx/universus/backend/README.md

 ### Environment Variables
 See `.env.example` for all options.

+### SMS / Messaging Verification
+Outbound messaging runs through the dedicated `backend-sms-service`, letting the main API remain agnostic of transport details.

+- Set `SMS_SERVICE_URL`/`SMS_SERVICE_API_KEY` so the backend can reach the detached service.
+- Choose preferred channels via `SMS_VERIFICATION_CHANNEL` and `SMS_VERIFICATION_FALLBACK_CHANNELS`; toggle the feature with `SMS_VERIFICATION_ENABLED=false`.
+- The SMS service handles Twilio SMS/WhatsApp, Baileys WhatsApp pairing, Telegram bots, Discord bots, and custom HTTP gateways (configure credentials inside the `backend-sms-service`).
+- Use `/api/account/phone/verify/*` endpoints on the main backend to send, verify, resend, and query verification states.
+The backend forwards the request details to the SMS service and stores the normalized destination returned from it.
+- Admins with `notifications:sms:read|write` permissions can manage the SMS connection details via `/api/admin/sms-service/config`, so changes no longer require redeploying environment variables.

 ### Notes
 - Uses `ioredis` for robust Redis connections.
 - Redis adapter is required for multi-node real-time scaling.